 Textile Print Design

-On this course, you'll learn how to transform your own drawn or found images into a motif and design for print so please bring the items with you to form the basis of your designs.
+Join this Textile Print Design course and learn how to transform your own drawn or found images into a motif and design for print.
+You will learn a variety of textile printing techniques and how to source fabrics and print materials.
 We'll demonstrate a mix of techniques including dyeing of silk and cotton and screen printing onto a variety of different fabrics...

 Taught by: Lara Mantell.